The east-west route to the city centre is a popular one for people traveling into the centre of the city and back again from surrounding areas.

-We want to improve this route to make it more attractive for people to walk and cycle from the east of Portsea Island to the city centre, and beyond towards Portsmouth Harbour.
-Our proposals here build on the work we’re also planning at Goldsmith Avenue, extending from Victoria Road North to Guildhall Walk via Winston Churchill Avenue.
+The East West Active Corridor scheme is designed to improve this route to make it safer for people to walk and cycle from the east of Portsea Island to the city centre, and beyond towards Portsmouth Harbour.

 The proposals are an important part of Portsmouth’s Transport Strategy and the supporting draft Local Cycling and Walking Infrastructure Plan (LCWIP).
 This is an ambitious delivery plan that proposes significant investment over the next 10 years that looks to transform the city for both walking and cycling.

 Once complete the following changes will be made to the route between Victoria Road South and Somerstown Community Hub.

 Stage 2: Bradford Road and Montgomerie Road to Somers Road South

 Good progress has been made to improve the walking and cycling route between Bradford Road and Somers Road South where it meets Winston Churchill Avenue.
 These improvements include:

 - New signs to direct people to quieter routes along Bradford Road and Montgomerie Road